Divorce

 Family Centered Child Custody Solutions in Fairfax

-Wexell Milman prioritizes collaborative approaches that facilitate equitable parenting plans, helping families maintain amicable relations and ensuring the welfare of the children involved.
-Balancing legal rigour with empathy, we help create custody arrangements focused on fairness, conflict reduction, and stress alleviation for children.
+Wexell Milman prioritizes collaborative approaches that facilitate equitable parenting plans, helping families maintain respectful relations and supporting the welfare of the children involved.
+Balancing legal rigor with empathy, we help create custody arrangements focused on fairness, conflict reduction, and stress alleviation for children.

 What is the Contested Divorce Process in Virginia?

-- If your case involves serious disagreements over issues such as child custody, visitation, child support, alimony, spousal support, or marital asset and debt division, we work to achieve cost-effective results outside court while preparing to represent you aggressively at trial if necessary.
+3. If your case involves serious disagreements over issues such as child custody, visitation, child support, alimony, spousal support, or marital asset and debt division, we work to achieve cost-effective results outside court while preparing to represent you at trial if necessary.

 We have abundant experience handling high-asset cases with large estates and more modest ones.

 Our strategic planning starts from client engagement, meticulously preparing for possible outcomes at each step, from agreement drafting to negotiation and litigation.
-We vigorously protect clients' rights and interests throughout the process.
+We work to protect clients' rights and interests throughout the process.

 What is Discovery?